The Rowe House

 -

-Tidy up after dogs – put poo bags in the bins provided.
+Tidy up after dogs – put poo bags in the general waste bins provided.

 -

-A gas BBQ, hammock, and parasol available – please clean them and put them away after.
+A gas BBQ, hammock, and parasol available – please clean them and put them away after use.

 -